Beetaloo: Beetaloo Station

 Beetaloo Station is situated about 48 km north east of Elliott and 295 km south west of Borroloola.
 The property is surrounded by other pastoral leases including Hayfield, Amungee Mungee and Tanumbirini Stations to the north, Hayfield and Newcastle Waters Station to the west, Tandyidgee, Ucharonidge and Mungabroom to the south and the Mambilya-Rrumburriya Aboriginal Land Trust to the east.
 The Carpentaria Highway crosses the property through the north east corner and the Newcastle Creek flows through a good portion of the lease from east to west.

 The property currently occupies an area of 10500 km2 and was purchased by the Dunnicliff-Armstrong family in 2002 for A$20 million.

-The Station was established in the 1890s by Harry M. Bathern who had overlanded cattle to many other properties in the Territory including Brunette Downs, Eva Downs and Emu Downs.
+The station was established in the 1890s by Harry M. Bathern, who had overlanded cattle to many other properties in the Territory including Brunette Downs, Eva Downs and Emu Downs.
 When Bathern died in 1928 the property occupied an area of 3000 sqmi.

 Several bushfires in 1951 burnt out a total of 5000 sqmi across Beetaloo and neighbouring Newcastle Waters stations, with Beetaloo reported to be one of the worst affected.
-Compounding the immediate loss of stock and grazing pasture, drought followed the fires leading to further losses of the surviving stock.
+Compounding the immediate loss of stock and grazing pasture, drought followed the fires, leading to further losses of the surviving stock.
 The manager, Wally Bathern, expressed concern that when the wet season arrived, bogs would form around waterholes and the weakened cattle were at risk of becoming stuck.

 Beetaloo Sub-basin

 The Beetaloo Sub-basin, is situated in the Sturt Plateau region, between Mataranka to the north and Elliott to the south.
 It covers an area of approximately 2,800,000 hectares about 500 kilometres south-east of Darwin.
 The Beetaloo Sub-basin is a structural component of the greater McArthur Basin.
-The McArthur Basin covers a range of Proterozoic sedimentary rock formations that range from the northern part of the Northern Territory from north-east WA to north-west Queensland.
+The McArthur Basin covers a range of Proterozoic sedimentary rock formations that range from the northern part of the Northern Territory from north-east Western Australia to north-west Queensland.

 The Beetaloo Sub-basin is prospective for unconventional hydrocarbons.
 It is estimated to contain significant amounts of recoverable shale gas, tight gas and shale oil resources.
 Petroleum exploration in the Beetaloo area first began in 1984 when CRA Exploration Pty Limited took up acreage in exploration permits EP4 and EP5 (since lapsed), north of the core of the Beetaloo.
 Exploration for shale resources was revitalized in 2015 when Origin Energy drilled two vertical exploration wells (Kalala S-l and Amungee NW-l) and one horizontal well (Amungee NV/-IH).
+The Australian Government is actively facilitating fracking in the Northern Territory, allocating more than $1.5 billion in taxpayer funds to subsidise a petrochemical and gas export hub in Darwin Harbour—aimed at generating demand and building export infrastructure for fracked gas from the Beetaloo Basin.